About Naturopathic Medicine

 Minor Surgery: Naturopathic physicians do in–office minor surgery, including repair of superficial wounds and removal of foreign bodies, cysts, and superficial lesions.

-Naturopathic Obstetrics/Midwifery: Naturopathic physicians provide natural childbirth care in an out–of–hospital setting.
+Natural Childbirth/Midwifery: With extended training and in some states Naturopathic Physicians provide natural childbirth care in an out–of–hospital setting.
 They offer prenatal and postnatal care using modern diagnostic techniques combined with ancient midwifery wisdom.
-The naturopathic approach strengthens healthy body functions so that complications associated with pregnancy may be prevented.

 Physical Medicine: Naturopathic medicine has its own methods of therapeutic manipulation of soft tissue, muscles, bones, and spine.
 NDs also use ultrasound, diathermy, exercise, massage, water, heat and cold, and gentle electrical therapies.